Erolt96/porto/README.txt

 ---

-You can change the tech stack, deployment details, screenshots, and names to match your setup.

-Want me to tailor this more to your actual structure? (e.g., Flask or Node, specific template name, etc.)

 A responsive, AI-powered personal website built with a sleek HTML template and enhanced with server-side functionality and OpenAI chat integration.